TabMGP: Martingale Posterior with TabPFN: Experiments

-\paragraph{Posterior constructions.} We compare TabMGP against the martingale posteriors suggested in \citet{fong23martingale}: Bayesian bootstrap (BB) and the bivariate copula update (Copula).
-As a baseline, we also include the classical Bayesian posterior (Bayes) with an appropriate model and an isotropic Gaussian prior with variance $10^{2}$; the model choice is discussed later in this section when introducing the loss functions for this experiment.
+\paragraph{Posterior constructions.} We compare TabMGP against the martingale posteriors suggested in \citet{fong23martingale}: Bayesian bootstrap (\textit{BB}) and the bivariate copula update (\textit{Copula}).
+We also include two non-martingale baselines built from the Gaussian centred at the loss minimiser $\widehat{\vtheta}_{n}$ and scaled by the inverse-Hessian of the loss: \textit{Asymptotic} uses this Gaussian directly as the credible set, while \textit{Bayes} uses it as the prior in a posterior under a parametric likelihood matched to the loss.
+The model choice is discussed later in this section when introducing the loss functions.
 The exact computation details of the posteriors are provided in Appendix~\ref{sec:posterior-const}.
+Additional coverage experiments using alternative posterior constructions are reported in Appendix~\ref{sec:coverage-extra}.
+These include a standard Bayesian posterior with a diffuse $\sN(0,10^2)$ prior and a TabPFN-initialised copula baseline adapted from \citet{nagler25uncertainty}.